Yutsuten/anki-lifedrain/README.md

 - Install from the [AnkiWeb](https://ankiweb.net/shared/info/715575551).

 ### Manual
-- Copy the folder `lifedrain` into your add-ons folder.
+- Copy the folder `src` into your add-ons folder.
 You need at least Anki 2.1.22 for the latest Life Drain.

 ## Documentation
 [Click here](https://github.com/Yutsuten/anki-lifedrain/wiki) and access the wiki for this add-on!